 The Athens series

-This work celebrates the exuberance and innocence of children at play – something shared across generations and cultures, providing hope in a broken world.
-As he stood in a shadowed lane down the slope from the dusk glow of the Acropolis, the artist imagined children playing there millennia ago whilst Greek philosophers debated up on top of the hill.
-Bilby’s photo of this ancient lane was the reference for his digital illustration (using the geometric shapes of a Chinese calligraphy grid) which was filtered in photoshop to provide iterations of colour and abstraction for all the backgrounds.
-Although the pencil drawings are based on western twentieth century archival photos, when combined with the abstracted backgrounds, an exact sense of time or place is indeterminate.
+As he stood in a shadowed lane below the Acropolis, the artist imagined children playing there millennia ago at the same time that philosophers would’ve been debating on the hill above.
+Bilby’s photo of this ancient scene in dusk glow was the reference for a digital illustration based on the geometric shapes of a Chinese calligraphy grid.
+This was processed in Photoshop to provide various iterations of colour and abstraction.
+The pencil drawings of the children are mostly based on twentieth century archival photos, but when combined with the abstracted backgrounds, an exact sense of time or place is indeterminate.
+This series of 21 works – displayed at ‘The Spacious Palaces Of Memory’ exhibition – celebrates the exuberance and innocence of children at play, something shared across generations and cultures, and representing hope in an increasingly divided world.

 Reference for lane below the Acropolis.
 Photograph: Chris Bilby.